AdevintaSpain/Protein/README.md

 Protein is our approach to work better, be more productive and reliable.

+*<b>NOTE:</b> Protein is based on the library [Retroswagger](https://github.com/SchibstedSpain/Retroswagger) that is the core for the kotlin builder that parses swagger json and generates the kotlin code.*

 ### Features

 * Easy interface
 * Agent, Mapper, Model and DataSource auto-generated
 * Swagger integration: create Data Sources based on swagger documentation
 * IntelliJ and Android Studio compatible

+### Requirements

+To use it you need a Swagger schema endpoint (example: [http://petstore.swagger.io/v2/swagger.json](http://petstore.swagger.io/v2/swagger.json)).

 ### Example